 Happily readers to get to see Duncan at least reach a better end as his story moves beyond the tragedy.
 By comparison Tim’s story cuts short before any kind of resolution is reached and readers are left to wonder what might be next for him.
 The Tragedy Paper is beautifully written and completely immersive–it certainly marks LaBan as an author to watch.
 However the ending ultimately made the book as a whole deeply unsatisfying.

-Possible Pairings: Thirteen Reasons Why by Jay Asher, If I Stay by Gayle Forman, Looking for Alaska by John Green, The Disreputable History of Frankie Landau-Banks by E. Lockhart, Looking for Alibrandi by Melina Marchetta, Fracture by Megan Miranda, The Wessex Papers by Daniel Parker, The Beginning of Everything by Robyn Schneider, Imaginary Girls by Nova Ren Suma
+Possible Pairings: The Vanishing Season by Jodi Lynn Anderson, Thirteen Reasons Why by Jay Asher, If I Stay by Gayle Forman, Looking for Alaska by John Green, The Disreputable History of Frankie Landau-Banks by E. Lockhart, Looking for Alibrandi by Melina Marchetta, Fracture by Megan Miranda, The Wessex Papers by Daniel Parker, The Beginning of Everything by Robyn Schneider, Imaginary Girls by Nova Ren Suma